wein.plus

 astringent

-Effect of an agent (lat. astringent) whose ingredients cause skin tissue or mucous membranes to contract (lat. astringere = to contract).
-The astringent forms compounds with the proteins of the skin and mucous membranes, which form a protective wall (membrane).
-In medicine, such agents as alum are used to stop bleeding.
-In the context of a wine description, astringent is understood as a sensation complex that manifests itself through a rough effect that dries out the oral mucosa or "pulls the mouth together".
-This is caused by high levels of phenols(tannins), which are found especially in the woody parts of fruits such as stems, pods, skins and seeds.
-These are, for example, almonds, chestnuts, green nuts, artichokes and anthocyanin-rich (rich in colour) grape varieties.
-The latter, like the ones shown in the picture, usually have a dark (black) berry colour.
+The effect of an agent (lat. astringens) whose ingredients cause skin tissue or mucous membranes to contract (lat. astringere = to contract).
+The astringent forms bonds with the proteins of the skin and mucous membranes, forming a protective wall (membrane).
+In medicine, agents such as alum are used to stop bleeding, and this substance also has an antibacterial and antiseptic effect.
+In the context of a wine evaluation, astringent is understood to be a complex of sensations that manifests itself through a rough, drying out of the oral mucosa or "tightening of the mouth" effect.

 Voices of our members